Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 ## Customize the heatmap body {#customize-the-heatmap-body}

 The heatmap body can be self-defined to add more types of graphics.
-By default the heatmap body is composed by an array of rectangles (it might be called grids in other parts of this documentation, but it is called "_cells_" here) with different filled colors.
+By default the heatmap body is composed by a matrix of rectangles (it might be called grids in other parts of this documentation, but let's call it "_cells_" here) with different filled colors.
 However, it is also possible to add more graphics or symbols as additional layers on the heatmap.
 There are two arguments `cell_fun` and `layer_fun` which both should be user-defined functions.

-`cell_fun` draws in each cell repeatedly, which is internally executed in two nested `for` loops, while `layer_fun` is the vectorized version of `cell_fun`. `cell_fun` is easier to understand but `layer_fun` is faster to execute.
+`cell_fun` draws in each cell repeatedly, which is internally executed in two nested `for` loops, while `layer_fun` is the vectorized version of `cell_fun`. `cell_fun` is easier to understand but `layer_fun` is much faster to execute.

 `cell_fun` expects a function with 7 arguments (the argument names can be different from following, but the order must be the same), which are: